aspose-email/Aspose.Email-Documentation/en/python-net/developer-guide/working-with-imap-client/connecting-to-imap-server/_index.md

 #  60 seconds
 client.timeout = 60000
 ```

-## **How to Restrict Greeting Timeout**
+## **Set Greeting Timeout**

-Setting a timeout on the greeting operation between a client and a server allows the client to limit the amount of time it waits for a response from the server during the initial handshaking process.
-This is important because if the server is unresponsive or there are network issues, the client should not wait indefinitely for a response.
+Control how long the client waits during the initial handshake with the mail server.

-The API provides the 'greeting_timeout' property of the [ImapClient](https://reference.aspose.com/email/python-net/aspose.email.clients.imap/imapclient/#imapclient-class) class to set a timeout on the greeting operation.
-The following code snippet shows how to restrict greeting timeout:
+The following code snippet shows how to restrict greeting timeout using the *greeting_timeout* property of the [ImapClient](https://reference.aspose.com/email/python-net/aspose.email.clients.imap/imapclient/#imapclient-class) class:

 ```py
 import aspose.email as ae